-Do you want to get more healthy fruits and juices into your diet?
-The best way to do this is to make homemade juice yourself.
-What do you need to do this?
-The equipment required is simple.
-Read below to find out which of the many juicers available is the best one for you.
+Do you want to get more healthy fruits and vegetables into your diet?
+What is the best way to do this?
+What do you need to do this at home?
+Read below to find out.

 Juicers come in 3 main types, centrifugal, masticating and press, all of which extract juice from fruits and vegetables as opposed to blenders that liquefy solids.
 They are primarily used to make juice but some are great at making things like sorbet.
 There are also variations of each that improve on some of the basic types.

 There are differing opinions on the pros and cons of blending vs juicing which are discussed elsewhere.
 Here we will concentrate on how the different types work, their pros and cons, and examples of each type.

 All juicers separate juice from the pulp of the fruit and vegetables put into them.
 Centrifugal types work by spinning the produce that is inserted into the chute where a shredder plate at the bottom shreds it.
 The shredded pulp is then spun into a basket.
 Juice is ejected by the spinning force into a separate container.

 Centrifugal pulp ejecting juicers are similar in the operation whereby a shredder plate separates the pulp from the juice.
 The difference is that the pulp is collected in a separate hopper that can be emptied without disassembling the machine so juice making is more continuous.